jwdevantier/gcgen/docs/reference/gcgen_file/index.rst

 .. _sec-ref-conf-indent-by:

 Each :ref:`snippet <sec-ref-snippets>` and :ref:`generator <sec-ref-generators>`
-is passed an :ref:`emitter <sec-ref-emitter>` object which is used to produce the generated output and to indent & dedent lines.
+is passed an :ref:`section <sec-ref-section>` object which is used to produce the generated output and to indent & dedent lines.

 In the ``gcgen_conf.py`` file, you can define the characters used to indent on a